 |

-Roughly 130 km from the Dubai city, Al Ain is justly known as the garden city, due to its greenery.
-Not to mention the city full of circuitous route every ~2 km, I guessed.. :P. Anyway, we started our journey from Dubai early after breakfast, while I was still shaking to familiarize with right-hand traffic.
-Considering most cars move rather fast, we just keep our self to the most left lane... err right or the slow lane.
+Roughly 130 km from the city of Dubai, Al Ain is justly known as the garden city due to its greenery.
+Not to mention the city full of circuitous routes every ~2 km, I guessed.. :P. Anyway, we started our journey from Dubai early after breakfast, while I was still shaking to familiarize myself with right-hand traffic.
+Considering most cars move rather fast, we just keep ourselves to the most left lane... err, right, or the slow lane.
 Mind you, the freeways speed limit is 120 km/h with the minimum speed of 60 km/h, and that speed limit is enforced by camera at almost every 10 km.

-Al Ain is known for its oasis and once was the birthplace of Sheikh Zayed from the Al-Nahyan royal family, who was the founder of the United Arab Emirates.
-Al Ain located to the east of Abu Dhabi, border with Al Buraimi of Oman.
-Since it was too early to check into the hotel, we stopped at the Hili Archaeology Park, however its only open after 4 pm.
+Al Ain is known for its oasis and once was the birthplace of Sheikh Zayed from the Al-Nahyan royal family, who founded the United Arab Emirates.
+Al Ain is located to the east of Abu Dhabi, bordering Al Buraimi of Oman.
+Since it was too early to check into the hotel, we stopped at the Hili Archaeology Park; however, it's only open after 4 pm.
 We saved this stop for tomorrow and continued to Al Ain Oasis, the largest in that city.
-An Oasis Miniature was displayed besides the visitor parking area.
+An Oasis Miniature was displayed beside the visitor parking area.
 There was an Eco Center that briefed the history of the Oasis.
-Then, we walked 5 minutes to visit the Al Ain Palace Museum, and came back to the oasis later.
+Then, we walked 5 minutes to visit the Al Ain Palace Museum and came back to the oasis later.

 |